sara-19992/Mastering-JavaScript-in-20-Days/Day2.md

 // log true to the console double equal compare the values (0 equal 0) and ignore the type

 console.log(b === c);
-// log false to the console triple equal compare the values and type, 0 is equal false as a value but the type string not equal a boolean type
+// log false to the console triple equal compare the values and type, 0 is equal false as a value but the type string does not equal a boolean type

 console.log(!!d);
 // log true to the console variable d is a not empty string consider as true then !(!true) is true